General Plan Update Documents

 The City's General Plan consultants have completed the preparation of a Draft General Plan document and Draft Environmental Impact Report (EIR), was released for public review on Tuesday, August 24, 2010.
-For the Draft General Plan and Draft EIR documents, please follow this link.
+View the Draft General Plan and Draft EIR documents.

 EIR Notice of Preparation and Scoping Mtg.
 (July 2008)